 Have you heard of retinol?
 Rumor has it this multi-benefit ingredient can fix your skin, maybe do your laundry as well.
 Retinol is a skincare powerhouse that many dermatologists and skincare professionals recommend for a wide range of anti-aging benefits and even acne.
-Learn what is retinol and how to introduce it into your routine.
+Let’s talk about retinol.
+What is retinol and how can you introduce it into your daily routine.

 Retinol is a kind of catch-all phrase applied to topical applications of retinoids, derivatives of vitamin A that have powerful skincare benefits.
 Retinoids work by supporting collagen production and cellular turnover.